You can assign point levels for these score sections: Demographic score, Behavioral score, and BANT Score.

 About frequency scoring

-Frequency Scoring is a new Behavioral Score that measures the number of times a contact performs an event over a specified time.
+Frequency scoring is a behavioral score that measures the number of times a contact performs an event over a specified time.
 It helps answer the questions "How often did my contacts engage with my brand?" and "Are my contacts highly engaged?"

 As a marketer, you want to discover how often contacts open your emails.

-In your Scoring Model you create the following Frequency Rule: Assign 2 points when a contact opens an Email at least 5 times in the last 7 days.:
+Assign 2 points when a contact opens an Email at least 5 times in the last 7 days.

 Note: You can only add one behavior type and one time frame per Frequency Scoring rule.

 In the scoring database, frequency scores are added to the <model_name>_ Behavior field.
 As a result, <model_name>_ Behavior is equal to: